-After you submit a cluster for processing, you can check the status of the Condor pool machines and verify that machines are available on which your jobs can execute.
+After you submit a job for processing, you can check the status of the Condor machine pool and verify that machines are available on which your jobs can execute.

 To check the status of the Condor pool, type the command condor_status.
 This command returns information about the pool resources.
-Output lists the number of virtual machines (VMs) available in the pool and whether they are in use.
-If there are no idle VMs, your batch processing is queued when it is submitted.
+Output lists the number of slots available in the pool and whether they are in use.
+If there are no idle slots, your batch processing is queued when it is submitted.

 email@example.com LINUX X86_64 Claimed Busy 1.060 1975 0+17:43:48

 firstname.lastname@example.org LINUX X86_64 Claimed Busy 1.000 1975 0+17:44:43

 email@example.com LINUX X86_64 Claimed Busy 1.000 1975 0+17:44:36